-How to use numpy Linspace in Python
+How to Use Numpy Linspace in Python An interactive walkthrough.

 Numpy is a powerful python library that facilitates linear algebra techniques to be used in various discplines such as machine learning, data engineering and data science.
 It specifically excels in creating vectors, matrices and applying mathematical operations on these components.
 Many popular python packages such as pandas, scikit learn and scipy rely heavily on numpy.

 Linspace belongs to the category of interval functions.
 Other numpy functions that fall in this category are:

 Numpy interval functions are closely related to the mathematical and algebraic concept of intervals.
 A mathematical interval is a set of points between two numbers, the startpoint and endpoint of the interval.

 Linspace is a numpy function that generates an interval with the following charateristics: